GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 As it turns out, my [code](https://github.com/GInxh/algorithms) was faster, much faster.

 I should have been excited, but mostly I was confused by the large discrepency.
 To create a more detailed round of performance testing, I decided to start by comparing code for the insertions.
-Both queues used heaps, but I had not looked into the separate container for the heap instantiated by the priority queue class in the default ruby algorithms gem,
+Both queues used heaps, but I had not looked into the separate container for the heap instantiated by the priority queue class in the default ruby algorithms gem.

 Outside of some obvious increase in object class instantiations for nodes, I realized insertion used a merge function, and linked lists.
 Linked Lists!
 Merge functions!
 What is going on here?
 It turns out the ruby algorithms gem doesn't use a normal heap, it uses a fibonacci heap.
 My first reaction was, what is a fibonacci heap?